ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 > **clang -emit-llvm -S test.c -o test.bc**

-Now you have a binary format LLVM bitcode file, this file can be directly used as the input for PDG generation.
+Now you have a binary format LLVM bitcode file which can be directly used as the input for PDG generation.

 You can also generate a human-readable bitcode file(.ll) if you would like to:

 > **llvm-dis test.bc**

-This will generate a human-readable format bitcode file(test.ll) for your debugging and testing.
+This will generate a human-readable format bitcode file (test.ll) for your debugging and testing.

-For those large software written in C(e.g., wget), please refer to the following article for help:
+For those large C software (e.g., wget), you can refer to this great article for help:

 http://gbalats.github.io/2015/12/10/compiling-autotooled-projects-to-LLVM-bitcode.html

-(We successfully compiled SPECCPU 2006 INT/thttpd/wget/telnet/openssh/curl/nginx/sqlite by following this great article, thanks to the author!)
+(We successfully compiled SPECCPU 2006 INT/thttpd/wget/telnet/openssh/curl/nginx/sqlite, thanks to the author!)

 ## Avaliable Passes